nymbols/youtube-video-importer/readme.txt

 * <a href="http://themeforest.net/item/enfold-responsive-multipurpose-theme/4519990?ref=youtubeimporter">Enfold - Responsive Multi-Purpose Theme</a>
 * <a href="http://themeforest.net/item/beetube-video-wordpress-theme/7055188/?ref=youtubeimporter">BeeTube Video WordPress Theme</a>
-* And Many More Like  Twenty Thirteen,	Twenty Fourteen Get hold of this YouTube Video Importer WordPress Plugin today and make your blog a success.
+* And Many More Like  Twenty Thirteen,	Twenty Fourteen

+Get hold of this <strong>YouTube Video Importer WordPress Plugin</strong> today and make your blog a success.

 == Installation ==
 = From your WordPress dashboard =